storybuilder-org/StoryCAD/docs/Defining_Problems.md

 It’s important to understand that your Antagonist has his own Goal and Motivation, and his own Conflict: his opposition is your Protagonist.
 It’s been said that no man is a villain in his own eyes.
 That may or may not be true, but he will certainly have his reasons for his behavior, even if they’re rooted in abnormal psychiatry.
 Of But a villain’s motive may be more relatable, rooted in greed, humiliation, pride, anger, or heartache.
 A common characteristic of villains is that they’re in over their head: a small mistake grows larger over time. <br/>

-StoryBuilder includes a tool, Conflict Builder, which describers conflicts into categories and examples from the world of conflict resolution that go beyond creating a cardboard ‘bad guy’ adversary. <br/>
+StoryCAD includes a tool, Conflict Builder, which describers conflicts into categories and examples from the world of conflict resolution that go beyond creating a cardboard ‘bad guy’ adversary. <br/>
 Resolution Tab <br/>

 The resolution is the outcome of the problem.
 Outcomes can be generalized into 'successful' or 'not successful', but the choices listed for this story element are more useful.
 They represent story patterns which recur throughout fiction. <br/>